Office: Rm 3125 Biosciences Complex

 Recent publications include:

-- 2010 (in press) Allison Goebel and Belinda Dodson.
-"Housing and Marginality for Female-Headed Households: Observations from Msunduzi Municipality (Pietermaritzburg, South Africa)" (Accepted and in press with Canadian Journal of African Studies).
+2011.
+Allison Goebel and Belinda Dodson.
+“Housing and Marginality for Female-Headed Households: Observations from Msunduzi Municipality (Pietermaritzburg, South Africa)” Canadian Journal of African Studies 45(2) 240-272.